jtremback/cross-chain-validation/spec/valset-update-protocol.md

 - Unbonding: Keeps track of validators that are currently unbonding.
 - Validator set: The validator set of the baby blockchain.
+- Sequence number: The sequence number of the **last** change validator set demand that influenced the current validator set of the baby blockchain.
-- ValSet changes: Keeps track of all demands of the parent blockchain for a change of the validator set of the baby blockchain in a **current** block.
+- ValSet changes: Keeps track of all demands of the parent blockchain for a change of the validator set of the baby blockchain in a current block.
 - Outcoming data store: "Part" of the blockchain used for storing the packets that should be relayed to the parent blockchain (same as at the parent blockchain).

 ### Packet data